Aruba Entry Requirements Aruba ED Card & Sustainability Fee

 How to Get Around Aruba

-When you rent your car, your rental company will give you a map of the island with basic street signs and their meanings.
+When you rent your car, ask the rental company for a map of the island.
+Aruba’s tourist map is really helpful, plus it shows basic street signs and their meanings.
 Speed limits are posted in kilometers, but your car’s speedometer will match.
-Arubans also drive on the right side of the road, just like the in the U.S.
+Arubans also drive on the right side of the road, just like in the U.S.

 If driving isn’t your thing though, Aruba does have plenty of other options.
-You can choose from a wide variety of different transportation options to get you from the airport to your hotel, and from there, you can use taxi services or the public bus to get around the island.
+You can choose from many different transportation options to get you from the airport to your hotel, and from there, you can use taxi services or the public bus to get around the island.
 Most Island Tours also offer hotel pick-up and drop-off!

 Where to Stay in Aruba